pythonanywhere/flask-tutorials/tutorial-2.md

 The next step is to create an "inital migration".
-Because each migration -- each change that is made to the database -- is represented by some Python code, we need to have an initial one that represents how to get from an empty database to the state it was in before we started using Flask-Migrate.
+Because each migration -- each change that is made to the database -- is represented by some Python code, we need to have an initial one that represents how to get from an empty database to the state it was in before we started using Flask-Migrate -- that is, the state that it is currently in with the existing `comments` table with its two columns.
 This is actually a little fiddly with Flask-Migrate when you have a database with some structure already, because it generates each migration by looking at what's in the database, then looking at the code, and comparing the two.
 Right now the code and the database match up OK, so it won't know what to do.